- Early Biblical Times

 - Who were the Nabataeans?

 The Perfume Route of Early Biblical Times

-The production and trade of perfume was a tremendous source of wealth and consequently power as far back as the 13th century BCE – early biblical times.
+The production and trade of perfume and incense was a tremendous source of wealth and consequently power as far back as the 13th century BCE – early biblical times.
 Merchants from the ancient Arabian Peninsula, who were prepared to weather the challenges and obstacles along a difficult trade route to the west, emerged as some of the wealthiest businessmen of their times.

 They found markets among the ancient civilizations of Egypt, Mesopotamia and Assyria.
 These markets were filled with buyers who were willing to pay high prices for body oils used for seduction and erotica, and aromatic incense used for ritual ceremonies.